 Back at S.H.I.E.L.D. headquarters, Betty pays Bruce a visit in order to find out what he’s been wanting to tell her.
 He explains that the reason the Hulk was able to smash through the vibranium hull of a Chitauri spaceship was because of his gamma make-up.
 Because it was radiating gamma during its strikes, the hull ended up becoming very brittle.
 Thus, it’s Gamma that can penetrate vibranium armor.
 Bruce mentions that he has a small Gamma Generator in his lab, but he’s not allowed to conduct experiments due to his recent actions.

 Over in the infirmary, Hank sits beside his unconscious wife as she lies in a coma.
 He promises to make things right before Captain America comes in to offer his sympathy.
-However, a grief-stricken Giant Man blames Cap for his wife’s belief towards him being the cause of her condition and angrily tells him to leave.
+However, a grief-stricken Giant Man blames Cap for his wife’s belief in Steve being the cause of her condition and angrily tells him to leave.